Fabio-A-Sa/Y3S1-LabDBWeb/Notes/3 - Database speficiation.md

  FOR EACH ROW
  EXECUTE PROCEDURE user_search_update();

--- Create a GIN index for ts_vectors, because text updates have low frequency CREATE INDEX search_user ON users USING GIN (tsvectors);
+-- Create a GIN index for ts_vectors
+CREATE INDEX search_user ON users USING GIN (tsvectors);
 ```